trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 After the submission due date of Task 1, we will make available the questions that NIST assessors raise during their evaluation of each news article.

 **Example article and questions**: On February 21, 2023, the New York Times published an opinion article by Bret Stephens entitled ["The Mask Mandates Did Nothing.
 Will Any Lessons Be Learned?"](https://www.nytimes.com/2023/02/21/opinion/do-mask-mandates-work.html?unlocked_article_code=gFPkTMW10NLmmWAaYVT8kUk5IJGdtqOT4oPTIljn-eqha-dQGMt5LbDNkcSGc-lPWwq88xHQztwlyXkwSvjA42AWwawLMaAd0GruPyysGxIHa4izksvdo7Rzs08-EuiXyFTG01aeEWnRqUzneqq92uwtQH8FPvptgSBG2nc2u5i7JZ-Q5yMFli4VgmS1-2XMEPxw4ZX_-FXhpdOse85-TnFMOHW1Oc1r0347aFhJ73iOcuIs6nBJu8GERP8f9dqxnFtJ_km19GyZsJCtPv7Q9I3RNo4ozPwIhlV0nqJfDGiOwP3GTfFyFh_OuqglmGDh3UAmSRtWsP0IhiGu&smid=url-share).
-This [Google Document](https://docs.google.com/document/d/1qj2QZDz0ZTWukULId1-hYg2Cva2rmS13fk56WE192Jw/edit?usp=sharing) contains the plaintext version of this article.
 (Note that this document is not part of the ClueWeb22 collection.)
 In the article, Stephens makes an argument that mask mandates during the COVID pandemic did not work.
 Given the importance of this issue, the reader would be advised to examine the trustworthiness of the information.
 As suggested by lateral reading, we want to ask about sources, evidence, and what others say about the issue.
-This example file [lateral-eg.txt](/lateral-eg.txt) shows the 10 questions we manually created to evaluate the trustworthiness of this article, based on its plaintext version in the Google Document.
+This example file [trec-2024-lateral-reading-example-questions.txt](/trec-2024-lateral-reading-example-questions.txt) shows the 10 questions we manually created to evaluate the trustworthiness of this article, based on the plaintext content of this article.
 In working to answer these questions, the reader would likely learn that Stephens is a conservative, that Tom Jefferson had previously published articles using other studies as evidence against masks, which received criticism from other scientists, that Maryanne Demasi is a journalist who has faced criticism for reports that go against scientific consensus, e.g. Wi-Fi is dangerous, and that the Cochrane study was misinterpreted as it was inconclusive about the question of if interventions to encourage mask wearing worked or not.
 A file in the format of this example is what we expect participants to return, containing questions for all the 50 articles.

 ### Task 2: Document Retrieval